openmrs/openmrs-contrib-itsm-terraform/README.md

 ## Could not create DNS entries
 - Verify that the entry doesn't already exist in our DNS provider.

+## Cannot run null_resources via SSH after first ansible run
+Ansible configures and secures our SSH configuration, so root cannot SSH anymore.

+Change `./global-variables` and use your username and (passphrase-less) key.
+Do not commit this change.

 # Guidelines
   - For OpenMRS, we have used city names from Cameroon and Kenya for most of our server names.